Show All Answers

 The Real Estate (Property) Tax Collector is elected to collect taxes for both South Fayette Township and the South Fayette School District.

-Traffic citations and non-traffic citations (tickets, except parking tickets) can be paid at the following location:
+Traffic citations and non-traffic citations (tickets, except for parking tickets) can be paid at the following location:

 They can also be paid by mail or in person at the South Fayette Township Police Department, 515 Millers Run Road, South Fayette PA 15064, between the hours of 8 a.m. and 4:30 p.m.
 Monday through Friday.

 No. In the event of a crime, police officers should respond to the scene and gather information as soon as possible.
-If you want to file a late-reported or a hit-and-run accident, you must bring your vehicle to the police station.
-The police department will make a complaint only that you have reported this incident or accident.
+If you want to file a late-reported or a hit-and-run accident, you must call 911 to request an officer and then bring your vehicle to the police station.
+The police department will make a complaint only that you have reported the incident or accident.

 Under certain circumstances, Pennsylvania crime victims may receive compensation.
 For more information, visit the Victims' Compensation Assistance Program website.